mayahawk14/ClassProjects/README.md

 # Welcome to my ClassProjects
-miscellaneous class projects that I am too proud of to get rid of.
+Here are some miscellaneous class projects that I am too proud of to get rid of.
 # Projects Featured

-## JamMates
+## 📱 JamMates 📱
 A mobile application designed to make music discovery more personal, fun, and community driven.
 Whether you’re looking to get out of a playlist rut or share your current music obsessions, JamMates is your gateway to exploring tunes that fit your mood and style!

 ### Tools Used